UCSB-DS-PROJ-2026/UCSB_DS_PROJ_26/README.md

      •  Displays current rental listings and housing trends

-     •  Provides student-focused information such as the number of rooms/bathrooms, rent price, distance from UCSB, and more to help students make informed financial decisions.
+     •  Provides student-focused information such as the number of rooms/bathrooms, rent price, distance from UCSB, and more to help students make informed financial decisions

 ## Methodology